corylanou/go-meetup/README.md

 ## Where do I host my meetup?

 My experience has been that there is never a shortage of places willing to host a meetup.
 The first place to look is where other meetups in your area are hosting their meetups.
 Contact the organizers of those meetups and ask if they would introduce you to their hosts.
-With todays tech market, everyone wants to bring in developers to their workspace!
+With today's tech market, everyone wants to bring in developers to their workspace!

 ## How do I get sponsors?